Documentation

 Keep your funds safe

-Your organization's money is protected by multiple layers of security.
-Here's how to keep it safe.
+Your organization's money and shared assets are protected by multiple layers of security.
+Here's how to keep them safe.

 Approval threshold